NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/submit-a-case.md

       name: Samaa Mohammad-Ulenberg
       bio: |
         Board member
+Recent_audits:
+  title: Recent audits
+  button_text: Check our repository
+  button_link: /algoprudence
+  feature_item:
+    - name: 'Risk Profiling Social Welfare Re-examination '
+      image: /images/algoprudence/AA202302/AA202302A_cover_EN.png
+      link: >-
+        /algoprudence/cases/risk-profiling-for-social-welfare-reexamination-aa202302/
+      content: >
+        Normative advice commission provides rationales why these variables are eligible or not as a profiling selection criterion for a xgboost algorithm
+    - name: Bias Prevented
+      image: /images/reports/front_AA202401TR.png
+      link: /algoprudence
+      content: >
+        Assessment of risk distributions through Z-tests and bias test for        various steps in algorithmic-driven decision-making process
+text_field:
+  title: What are the next steps after case submission?
+  content: >
+    Your submission is reviewed by the Algoprudence Team.
+The team assesses whether de case aligns with the mission of Algorithm Audit and the availability of resources for further investigation.
+Notification regarding any follow-up steps can be expected within two weeks.
 ---

 {{< form >}}

-### What happens after a case has been submitted?

-Your submission will be reviewed by the Algoprudence team.
-The team assesses whether the case aligns with the mission of Algorithm Audit and the availability of resources to work on the case.
-You can expect notification regarding any follow-up steps within two weeks.
+{{< text_field >}}

 {{< team >}}

+{{< recent_audits >}}